ISO 27001 “Un-Checklist” (Free PDF & XLS Downloads)

 If you are one of those people, keep reading…

-The Problem with Providing a Checklist for ISO 27001
+The Problem with Providing an ISO 27001 Implementation Checklist

 Here at Pivot Point Security, our ISO 27001 expert consultants have repeatedly told me not to hand organizations looking to become ISO 27001 certified a “to-do” checklist.
 Apparently, preparing for an ISO 27001 audit is a little more complicated than just checking off a few boxes.